 - Step 1.

-You need to get clear on why you want to go vegan.
+You need to get very clear on why you want to go vegan.
 If you want it because someone made you feel guilty, you will sooner or later go back to eating other animals.
 Without a strong foundation – your why – you will not see the point in doing this long-term.
 Why does this matter to you?
 Why do you want it?
 What made you want to change your lifestyle?
 Every change should be guided by a strong reason why.

 - Step 2.